aaronb05/aaronb05/README.md

 - 👋 Hi, I’m Aaron
-- 🌱 I’m currently learning Python & MAUI
+- 🌱 I’m currently working for a private university in North Carolina.
+At the moment I learning Python & .NET CORE
 - 📫 How to reach me aboyles05@gmail.com

 <!---